 Still, LinkedIn Easy Apply remains one of the best ways to find jobs online, even if you don’t have any network to rely on.

 The main goal with this method: Get your resume in front of a lot of companies so you can start having conversations FAST.

-And then you apply directly via LinkedIn, which eliminates the need for a cover letter, and saves you TONS of time because you don’t need to create an login/password for different job portals, or fill out personal details like name and address, etc.
+And then you apply directly via LinkedIn, which eliminates the need for a cover letter, and saves you TONS of time because you don’t need to create an account/password for different job portals, or fill out personal details like name and address.

 Don’t only use this.
 But it’s one of the best ways to find jobs and get in front of more companies.
 And it can definitely get you hired.

 4. Utilize Job Search Engines to Find the Companies that are Hiring